wamae-ndiritu/alx-low_level_programming/0x00-hello_world/README.md

 [3.
 Name](./3-name) - This is the Linking stage.
 At this stage, the program is compiled and made executable.
 The linking basically links any of the required resources such as system calls to the program and therefore make it to be executable. `gcc -o cisfun $CFILE`.
 Since we have not used any option to specify why the compilation process should stop, it will continue up to the last part of linking the program. `-o` option is only used tospecify how the output file will be named.
 In this case, the executable file will be called `cisfun`.

+[4.
+Hello, puts](./4-puts.c) - puts is an inbuilt function in c that prints a value to the screen.
+It can be used with single quotes for short characters but for long characters, double quotes inside the parentheses are expeceted.
+In this task, we want to print the statement together with an opening quotes on the screen.
+However, the opening and closing quotes inside the parentheses are used to mean that the statement is a full regular string and hence not printed on screen.
+To add the one to be displayed on the screen, we must use the `\` to escape the `"` and treat it as a regular charceter.